It’s always sunny in Seattle. Just don’t tell the locals.

 Rain or shine, the people of Seattle are always finding ways of enjoying themselves!
 From winter hiking to massive book clubs to craft coffee tastings; Seattle just does things differently.

 Besides, even if the sun is actually not shining in Seattle, it’s still beautiful in its own way.
-In fact, I’d say that Seattle is one of the most gorgeous cities in the entire United States, if not, the Americas.

 How many towns can match Seattle’s lushness, modernity, trendiness, and epic mountain views?
 This city simply has so much going for it and it’s not even done growing yet!